Martinsos/aoc-2023-haskell-template/README.md

 ## Setup

+You are expected to have `ghcup` installed on your machine.

 Run `./ghcup-set.sh` to set the intended version of GHC, cabal and HLS via GHCup.

+If any of the versions needed are not yet installed on your machine, you can use `ghcup tui` to install them.

 It might work with other combination of versions also, but this combo works for sure.